 Want to learn how to cook zoodles?
 Then these vegetarian, keto, and gluten-free friendly zucchini noodles are a recipe you must try!
+They are full of flavor and veggies in each bite!
 Learning how to cook zucchini noodles is a breeze and is so simple and healthy - anyone can make it!

 It is absolutely perfect for lunch or a light dinner.
 All you need is a spiralizer, julienne peeler, or a mandoline slicer to get the zucchini into nice long pasta-like strips.
 Mix it with your favorite sauce and you've got a low carb and keto meal ready to be devoured.